ch-sa/labelCloud/README.md

 **Correction**

-* Use the buttons on the left-hand side or shortcuts to correct the translation, dimension and rotation of the bounding box
+* Use the buttons on the left-hand side or shortcuts to correct the *translation*, *dimension* and *rotation* of the bounding box

+By default the x- and y-rotation of bounding boxes will be prohibited.
+For labeling **9 DoF-Bounding Boxes** deactivate `z-Rotation Only Mode`.
+Now you will be free to rotate around all three axes.

-### Shortcuts
+## Shortcuts

 **Navigation**